-- 80 Brown County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Brown County residents saw KU Medical Center health care providers 10 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

-- 84 Kansans received free medical attention and education in 2012 through preventive screenings and events hosted in Brown County with support from KU Medical Center.
+- 309 Kansans received free medical attention and education in FY14 through preventive screenings and events hosted in Brown County with support from KU Medical Center programs.

 - The University of Kansas Medical Center provides patient and family education on a variety of health and wellness topics to residents of Brown County.
 The project is in collaboration with Turning Point: The Center for Hope and Healing and funded in part by a federal grant from the Office for the Advancement of Telehealth.